willimsbw/movie-website/README.md

 # Static Movie Webpage

 entertainment_center.py generates a file called fresh_tomatoes.html, which opens a static webpage displaying my favorite movies' poster art and names.
 When a piece of poster art is clicked, it will play the movie's trailer.

 ## Getting Started

-If you download all of the files and run fresh_tomatoes.py with an internet connection, it will generate fresh_tomatoes.html.
+If you meet all of the prerequisites, download all of the files, and run fresh_tomatoes.py with an internet connection, it will generate fresh_tomatoes.html.
 Open that file to view the page, and that's it!

 ### Prerequisites